Google Launches Agent Payments Protocol (AP2) To Power AI-Driven Commerce

 Building An Open Ecosystem

-Google is inviting payment networks, issuers, merchants, and technology providers to contribute to the protocol’s evolution.
-Reference implementations and technical specifications are available on GitHub, with updates planned as adoption grows.
+Google is inviting payment networks, issuers, merchants, and technology providers to contribute to the protocol's evolution, with potential applications in B2B commerce such as autonomous procurement.